abiola814/steghub-project/introduction/Lamp-deployment.md

 http://your_server_ip/info.php
 ```

-You've successfully deployed a LAMP stack on your Ubuntu server.
+We've successfully deployed a LAMP stack on your Ubuntu server.
 You can now host dynamic websites and web apps written in PHP.